saguileran/arkanjo/README.md

 # test-duplication-code
 I want to create some test cases to check the ability to detect duplication code on C code.
-This repository worht is store this test cases and document my finds.
+This repository worth is store this test cases and document my finds.

 ## List of Candidate Tools to Test